cloudcreativity/ddd-modules/docs/guide/application/events.md

 See those instructions for more information, such as configuring the log levels.

-Additionally, if you need to customise the context that is logged for an integration event then implement the `ContextProviderInterface` on your integration event message.
+Additionally, if you need to customise the context that is logged for an integration event then implement the `ContextProvider` interface on your integration event message.
 See the example in the [Commands chapter.](./commands#logging)

 ### Writing Middleware